Meet the Risers 4 Rett (R4R) committee members:

 As Patrick says, Rise to life’s challenges doing something you love, while helping someone else.

-Brian currently resides in norhtwest Denver with his wife, Sara, and Labrador retriever Logan.
-Brian is a seasoned ranch broker specializing in the trophy recreational ranch properties throughout the Rocky Mountains with Live Water Properties, and can often be found waist deep in pristine fisheries from Colorado to Idaho and beyond.
+Brian currently resides in northwest Denver with his wife, Sara, son Kelton, and Labrador retriever Logan.
+Brian is a seasoned ranch broker specializing in the trophy recreational ranch properties throughout the Rocky Mountains with Live Water Properties, and can often be found waist deep in the coldwater fisheries from Colorado to Idaho or on the flats of Southern Belize.

 A chef by trade with an extreme passion for fly-fishing, Ed lives in Denver, Colorado with his wife, Yvette, and their twin daughters Barrett and Brennan.
 In 2008, their lives changed forever.
 After three years of unanswered questions and countless tests, Barrett was diagnosed with a very rare form of Rett Syndrome called CDKL5 with intractable epilepsy.